kalfton/heterogeneous_hopfield_network_capacity/README.md

 # Heterogeneous Network Capacity

-This repository contains the code used in our paper on the memory capacity of heterogeneous Hopfield networks.
+This repository contains the code for the paper:

+Zhang K, Tavoni G. Maximizing memory capacity in heterogeneous networks.
+PRX Life.
+2025.

 ## How to Run the Analyses